ipld/ipld/README.md

 ## License

 This repository is mainly documents.
-All of these are licensed under the [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license, copyright Protocol Labs Inc.
+All of these are licensed under a [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license, © 2016 Protocol Labs Inc.